jkhaak/py3-tic-tac-toe/Readme.md

 In [3]: import tic_tac_toe.utils as u
 ```

-For example: to "debug" row printing one could do the following.
+For example: to debug row printing one could do the following.
 First create a debugging function which mimics the `show_board` function.
 And then call it with some game state.

 ```ipython
 In [4]: def draw(grid):